nasbench/Misc-Research/Other/Persistence-Via-RegisterAppRestart-Shim.md

 Enbaling this should restart both our `notepad.exe` and `mspain.exe` processes.

+> **Note**
+>
+> In previous versions of Windows this feature was bundled with the option `Use my sign-in info to automatically finish setting my device after an update or restart` and controlled by a different registry keys and the group policy `Sign-in and lock last interactive user automatically`
+> Give the following a read for more information [1](https://www.tenforums.com/tutorials/49963-use-sign-info-auto-finish-after-update-restart-windows-10-a.html) [2](https://www.tenforums.com/tutorials/138685-turn-off-automatically-restart-apps-after-sign-windows-10-a.html)

 ### RegisterAppRestart Example

 Just to get the idea across even more.
 Here is a very simple example that registers itself and wait for input (to not kill the app).
 Executing this binary and restarting the machine should restart it with the commandline `SUPER_SECRET_WHOAMI_APT`.